 I value working with Field Guides as well.
 I admire their dedication—that they spend eight days in a row every other week living in the outdoors and leading students through challenging circumstances emotionally and physically.
 This responsibility takes a physical and emotional toll on our guides as well.
 However, they show up in such professional, compassionate, and passionate ways to help our students learn and grow.

 Finally, I am so grateful to work amongst our incredibly talented team of therapists.
 I’m always learning from them, asking questions, listening, and seeking to understand.
 We consult with each other and talk about novel approaches, new interventions, and impactful ways of working with families.
 Together, we’re constantly focused on improving our craft.
 Each of them has unique strengths and unique perspectives.
 They’re also really just fun people—some of the best.

 A: Transition age young adults are unique on both a social level and a biological level.
-Socially speaking, transition age young adults are stepping out of their family of origin for the first time.
+Socially speaking, this population is in the midst of the transition to adulthood and are stepping out of their family of origin for the first time.
 They are starting to define themselves as independent rather than as a part of the family unit.
 It’s a developmental stage in which they are differentiating from their parents and forming their identity.